clojuredocs/guides/articles/ecosystem/java_jdbc/using_ddl.md

 DROP TABLE FRUIT
 ```

+`drop-table-ddl` also supports a `conditional?` option which can be a simple
+`Boolean`, which, if `true`, will add `IF EXISTS` before the table name.
+If
+that syntax doesn't work for your database, you can pass a string that will be
+used instead.
+If that isn't enough, you can pass a function of two arguments:
+the first argument will be the table name and the second argument will be the
+DDL string (this approach is needed for Microsoft SQL Server).

 ## Accessing metadata

-java.jdbc provides two functions for working with database metadata:
+`java.jdbc` provides two functions for working with database metadata:

 * `with-db-metadata` for creating an active metadata object backed by an open
   connection